Monica Aldama, 47, Shows Off Her Rocking Physique As She Puts ‘Game Face’ On For ‘DWTS’ Debut

 “Thank you DWTS!
 The abs are starting to make a come back,” she wrote.
 “I’ve officially been in LA for 2 weeks and 3 days but it feels like much longer.
 I’ve been practicing for a week and a half, and to be honest, I’ve never worked this hard physically in my life.”

 Aldama is already used to the spotlight.
-She rose to quick fame after being featured on the Netflix docu-series Cheer, which highlighted the hard work she put into building a powerhouse cheerleading program at Navarro College.
+She rose to quick fame after being featured on the Netflix docu-series Cheer, which highlighted the effort she put into building a powerhouse cheerleading program at Navarro College.

-As her bio on the Dancing With The Stars page noted, Aldama has also gained a reputation for her enthusiastic approach as well as her positive and accepting attitude.
+As her bio on ABC’s Dancing with the Stars page noted, Aldama has also gained a reputation for her enthusiastic approach as well as her positive and accepting attitude.

-“Aldama also shares messages of inclusivity and acceptance, drawing on her experiences working with racially diverse, LGBTQ+ and low-income students in an insular, small town,” the bio noted.
+“Aldama also shares messages of inclusivity and acceptance, drawing on her experiences working with racially diverse, LGBTQ+ and low-income students in an insular, small town.”

-That spirit seemed to be in display in Aldama’s recent Instagram post, as she wrote in the caption that she had her “game face on!” for the premiere of the show on Monday, September 14.
+That spirit seemed to be in display in Aldama’s recent Instagram post, as she wrote in the caption that she had her “game face on” for the premiere of the show on Monday, September 14.
 She added a positive hashtag that appeared to echo a cheer, ending the caption by tagging the ABC show.